g41797/matryoshka-3tk/README.md

        this address your code works with
 ```

-A plain cast keeps the address and reads it as another type.
+A plain cast only changes how an address is read.

+- It does not move the address.
+- It has nothing to check the type against.

-The helper does two things a cast cannot.
+The helper does both.

 - It moves the address, from the inner back to the start of your struct.
-- It checks the type before it gives it to you.
+- It checks the type first, because the inner carries it.

 So the crossing back is one call.